 - A CASP request form can be obtained from any of the below mentioned district offices of the Provincial Department of Agriculture.
+Alternatively, it can be downloaded from the Elsenburg website.
 It is important to ensure that a completed CASP request form and a detailed business plan is handed in to the nearest provincial district office - Ensure that your business entity is registered at the district office.
 This serves as a recommendation for the application process.